 Restricted net position are those funds set aside or specifically awarded to fund the purchase of future capital projects and transit vehicle acquisitions.
-The remaining unrestricted deficit net position is primarily the result of the net pension liability and related deferred inflows and outflows of resources recorded in accordance with GASB Statement No. 68 requirements (see Notes 10 and 13).
+The remaining unrestricted deficit net position is primarily the result of the net pension liability and related deferred inflows and outflows of resources recorded in accordance with GASB Statement No. 68 requirements.